 A Four Step Process:

-The Letter of Intent provides the GAC an overview of the applicant program, verifying that the program meets GAC eligibility requirements.
+The Letter of Intent verifies that the program meets GAC eligibility requirements.

 The program engages in self-assessment and submits a report evidencing how it meets GAC Accreditation Standards.

-Peer review by a team of experienced PM faculty and practitioners validating information in the Self-Assessment Report via an onsite visit with the program.
+Peer review by a team of experienced PM faculty and practitioners validating information in the Self-Assessment Report via a visit to the program.

-The GAC Directors base their decision on the collective evidence provided by the Letter of Intent, the Self-Assessment Report, and the Onsite Visit Report and Recommendation.
+The GAC Directors base their decision on the collective evidence provided by the Letter of Intent, the Self Assessment Report, and the Visit Report and Recommendation.